walterbender/Syllabi/biomimicry.md

 </a>

-Students will investigate technical feasibility and product relevance, which may result in our revisiting the problem definition; In the first session, groups peer-review the class’ work, selecting the best two or three proposals from each team and begin early steps of prototyping.
+Students will investigate technical feasibility and product relevance, which may result in our revisiting the problem definition.
+In the first session, groups peer-review the class’ work, selecting the best two or three proposals from each team and begin early steps of prototyping.
 In the second session, groups will re-evaluate the early